KitKatAnalytics/PortfolioProjects/R/Diabetes Prediction/README.md

     - Significant indicators of Diabetes include glucose concentration, BMI, diabetes pedigree function, and number of pregnancies.

-    - BMI is much less correalted to Diabetes that I had thought, with a Pearson coefficient of 0.043 (close proximity to significance level).
+    - BMI is much less significant of an indicator than I had thought, with a Pearson coefficient of 0.043 (close proximity to significance level).

     - Insulin negatively correlated to both number of pregnancies and blood pressure.